castilcd/Stata-Cheat-Sheets/README.md

 Click [HERE](https://www.stata.com/bookstore/biostatistics-epidemiology/) to find similar resources and sample datasets.

-## Suggested order to go through the cheat sheets if you're a Stata beginner and don't know where to start:
+## Suggested order for going through the cheat sheets if you don't know where to start:

 1. descrip_Commands_Ref.do
 2. append_merge_reshape.do